Priorities for commerce success for now and the future

 In addition to ensuring your mobile shopping experiences hit the mark this year, it’s crucial to bring advanced performance and scalability to the fold as 2025 arrives.
 Not only do consumers expect top-notch speed and performance but these factors also affect Google rankings and SEO (search engine optimization).

 A high-performing digital shopping experience leverages a cloud-native SaaS, a modern approach that taps into cloud computing infrastructure to automatically scale online capacity to handle surges in traffic.
-Those spikes may come from spontaneous demand triggered by a social media post that goes viral or seasonal events like Mother’s Day and Valentine’s Day are best handled by cloud computing providers like Google Cloud, Amazon Web Services (AWS) or Microsoft Azure.
+Those spikes may come from spontaneous demand triggered by a social media post that goes viral or seasonal events like Mother’s Day and Valentine’s Day are best handled by cloud computing providers like Google Cloud, or Amazon Web Services (AWS).

 Cloud-native infrastructure meets composable commerce